-Founded in 2005 with the mission of putting literature and art on the streets, Broadsided publishes monthly visual-literary collaborations as FREE posters for anyone to download and print.
+What: Founded in 2005 with the mission of putting literature and art on the streets, Broadsided publishes monthly visual-literary collaborations as free posters for anyone to download and print.
 Special features punctuate the monthly publications.

-Writing is chosen from open submissions.
+How: Writing is chosen from open submissions.
 Art is created by a pool of artists invited to the project who “dibs” selected writing and create visual responses.
 Distribution is managed by you, the grass-roots “Vectors” who print the letter-sized pdfs and post them in your neighborhoods.

 Why: We want to foster creative connection between the arts and help YOU put words and art on the streets of your communities.